Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 - Appeals must be in writing through e-mail, local mail or personal delivery.

 - There are two levels of the appeals process.
-The All University Judicial Board is the first level and the Provost is the second and final level of appeal.
+The first level is made to the Dean of Students, who will seek a recommendation from the All University Judicial Board prior to making a determination about the appeal.
+The Provost is the second and final level of appeal.

 The appeals process is not for retrying or rehearing a case.
 At each level, an appealed case merits being heard based on the following conditions.

-- An excessive sanction when compared with previous sanctions for similar violations under similar circumstances. *
+- An excessive sanction when compared with previous sanctions for similar violations under similar circumstances.
+Specific sanctions in the syllabus are not subject to appeal.

 - The discovery of significant new information relevant to the case.

-- Procedural error regarding the student's rights involving error in the administration of judicial procedures by the faculty, Department Chair or Judicial Coordinator.
+- Procedural error regarding the student’s right involving error in the administration of judicial procedures by the faculty, department chair or Office of Student Conduct.

 Decisions made during the appeals process can result in one of the following.

-- The sanction being altered based on a finding that the sanction is not consistent with past practice.
+- The sanction being altered based on a finding that the sanction is inconsistent with past practices.

 - A new hearing being granted based on new information.

-- A new hearing being granted because the Protocol for Adjudicating Alleged Violations of Academic Honesty was not applied appropriately.
+- A new hearing being granted because the Procedure for Adjudicating Alleged Violations of Academic Honesty was not applied appropriately.

 Full text of the policy and accompanying procedures can be found in the Faculty Senate Handbook